 Updated on Sep 9, 2020: Finally, Google has announced the Android 11 official stable version for its eligible Pixel devices.
 It also includes the beta version for some of the listed non-Pixel Android devices like OnePlus, Xiaomi, Oppo, Realme, etc. We’ve seen four developer preview builds of Android 11 (DP1, DP2, DP3, DP4) and three public betas (Public Beta 1, 2, 3) so far to achieve this stable release finally.
 Google has also uploaded the Android 11 Source Code to AOSP (Android Open Source Project) for the custom developers.
 Now, the Android 11 R GSI (Generic System Image) for Treble Supported Android device is also available.

-Google has recently announced and released the Android 11 Developer Preview 1 (Beta) for the Google Pixel lineup devices excluding the first-gen Pixel devices (Pixel/XL).
+Google has recently released the Android 11 Beta 2 (Public) after the release of the Android 11 beta 1 in June 2020, and Android 11 Developer Preview builds previously for the Google Pixel lineup devices, excluding the first-gen Pixel devices (Pixel/XL).
 Additionally, Google has also released the Android 11 R GSI (Generic System Image) file for all the Project Treble supported Android devices.
 Therefore, all the Project Treble compatible device users can now easily download and install the Android 11 GSI.

 To be very precise, the latest stable Android 10 version has brought plenty of features and security/privacy improvements for Android users last year.
 Similarly, the Android 11 offers a bunch of new features and plenty of improvements such as privacy options, improved app permissions, chat bubbles, new Pixel Launcher, waterfall screen support, improved camera features, enhanced biometrics support, 5G & foldable support, double-tap gestures, screen recording toggle in quick shortcut, etc.